natekdang/rshell/README.md

 exit(0) command causes 5 possible blocks of memory leakage

 If you echo quotation marks, they are echoed as well

+Certain edgecases do not generate an error; program goes to next line

 ## Authors